Jokymon/forth-vm-sim/doc/virtual_machine.rst

 In case of underflows, the carry flag is set.
 Otherwise the carry flag is cleared.

-XOR - arithmetic exclusive or
+XOR - Arithmetic exclusive or
 -----------------------------

 .. table::